Bumblebig/alx-pre_course/0x01-git/README.md

-This is the seond readme created in this repo as to the instructions
+This is the second README file created in this repo as to the instructions.